Why PC?

 Contrary to popular belief, your Steam games are not stuck with your account.
 Steam Family Sharing allows you to instantly lend your digitally-distributed games to another Steam user's library.
 Even if they're across the country... or world.
 It's instantly in their library.
 Unlike physical media, they cannot steal, lose, or damage your game in any way.
 The only downside is, you need to login to your account on their computer first (and then log back out).

-The games you buy on PC are yours forever
+The games you buy on PC are yours forever (kinda).

 Did you sell your PC or migrate to a different one?
 No problem.
 Just log into Steam, Uplay or GOG, and re-download them to your new machine.
 No need to insert a disc or re-buy an online key like you would with a console.
 There's also no limit on your number of downloads.
 The speeds at which you download your games are as fast as your download bandwidth, so you can sometimes re-obtain your games in a matter of minutes.
+We are, however, concerned about the fact that often what you are purchasing is but a license for the game.
+But this is not different on consoles.

 PCs are better for couch, TV, and livingroom gaming than consoles